 Laser technology has revolutionized the field of dentistry, offering a minimally invasive and highly effective treatment option for patients with periodontal disease.
 Lasers are used to remove diseased tissue, kill bacteria, and promote the regeneration of healthy gum tissue.
-The use of lasers in periodontal therapy has been shown to be safe, efficient, and less painful than traditional surgical methods [2].
+The use of lasers in periodontal therapy has been shown to be safe, Letters in High Energy Physics ISSN: 2632-2714 efficient, and less painful than traditional surgical methods [2].